ACPartners/TimeRegistrationDemo/BussinessCase.md

 - Register holiday
   - From date
   - Until date
-  - Type of holiday
+  - HolidayType
   - Remarks
-- Revoke holiday request
 - List of holidays (by year)
-  - Total number of all holidays
   - Total number of approved holidays
+  - Total number of disapproved holidays
   - Total number of holidays to be approved
-  - Total number of holidays (grouped by Type of holiday)
+  - Total number of approved holidays (grouped by HolidayType)
-  - Overview of approved holidays
+  - Overview of approved holidayrequests
     - From date
     - Until date
-    - Type of holiday
+    - HolidayType
     - Remarks
-  - Overview of holidays to be approved (same data as above)
+  - Overview of holidayrequests to be approved
+    - From date
+    - Until date
+    - HolidayType
+    - Remarks
+  - Overview of disapproved holidayrequests
+    - From date
+    - Until date
+    - HolidayType
+    - Remarks
+	- DisapprovedReason
+- Revoke holiday request

 ##### Manager functionalities